github/codeql/docs/language/learn-ql/javascript/type-tracking.rst

 Type tracking can be used in any number of predicates, which may depend on each other in fairly unrestricted ways.
 The result of one predicate may be the starting point for another.
-Type tracking predicates may be mutually recursive.
+Type-tracking predicates may be mutually recursive.
-Type tracking predicates can have any number of extra parameters, making it possible, but optional, to construct source/sink pairs.
+Type-tracking predicates can have any number of extra parameters, making it possible, but optional, to construct source/sink pairs.
 Omitting source/sink pairs can be useful when there is a huge number of sources and sinks.